linux-integrity/ima-doc/policy-syntax.rst

 When the magic numbers are not available, see fsname_.

-For the include actions (i.e., not the dont\_ actions), fsmagic qualifies and is only legal with func=FILE_CHECK.
+For the include actions (i.e., not the dont\_ actions), fsmagic qualifies and is only legal with :ref:`func-file-check`.

 IMA looks at the magic values of the filesystem itself, not those of the individual files.
 The magic number indicates the filesystem type.

-The most common use case for fsmagic is with dont_measure, to exclude a filesystem from the measurement list.
+The most common use case for fsmagic is with ``dont_measure``, to exclude files residing on a particular filesystem from being measured.
 For example, a built-in policy excludes tmpfs, which holds /tmp.
 Temporary files typically cannot be included on an approved list of file hashes.

 The command ``df -Th`` displays the file types present on a system.